If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 But these little things can compound quickly and suddenly, you need to have your tooth pulled, you do that mile hike with your friends this summer, or your blood pressure is at a dangerous level.

-When we fail to take care of our bodies, the consequences may creep up on you, but they could absolutely be the reason you feel lost in life.
+When we fail to take care of our bodies, the consequences may creep up on you, but they could absolutely be the reason you are feeling lost.

 READ MORE: How to Nourish Your Body